nishantde/thespian/README.md

 - [x] Implement TV titles in the 'Known for' section
 - [ ] Different loading styling for different elements
 - [ ] Better styling of the interactive TV season and episode selector elements
+- [ ] Full-screen playback of video player
 - [ ] User accounts (future update)

 Pages to finish: